 Where to buy kratom

 The Nootropic Benefits Of Kratom 1Kratom can also be found in some vape stores, head shops, gas stations, and other brick-and-mortar locations.
-However, I'd strongly advise against buying it at any of these kinds of stores for two reasons: First, kratom sold in stores like these is always drastically overpriced.
+However, I'd strongly advise against buying it at these kinds of stores for two reasons: First, kratom sold in stores like these is always drastically overpriced.
 And second, some types of kratom that are sold in stores contain dangerous chemicals.23

 Conclusion

-And there you have it: the nootropic benefits of kratom.
-As you have seen, this wondrous plant has a plethora of benefits – physical benefits, mental health benefits, and nootropic benefits.
+The Nootropic Benefits Of Kratom 4And there you have it: the nootropic benefits of kratom.
+As you have seen, this wondrous plant has a plethora of potential benefits – physical benefits, mental-health benefits, and nootropic benefits.
 Kratom lovers from all over the world have used it to increase energy, productivity, and motivation; reduce stress, fatigue, pain, and anxiety; improve mood; and as a substitute for dangerous-illegal-and-prescription drugs.

-The public has finally gotten sick of the government telling them what they can and cannot put in their bodies and has been fighting back with everything they've got; petitions; protests; letter writing campaigns; calls and emails to senators, congressmen, and other public officials; social media campaigns; and other methods.
+Unfortunately, lobbyists from the pharmaceutical industry are pushing the DEA, FDA, and other government agencies to ban kratom.
+They say they're doing it in the name of public safety, but have not been able to provide any actual evidence that it's seriously dangerous.24 The public has finally gotten sick of the government telling them what they can and cannot put in their bodies and has been fighting back with everything they've got; petitions; protests; letter writing campaigns; calls and emails to senators, congressmen, and other public officials; social media campaigns; and other methods.

 For now, the national kratom ban has been postponed – but the fight isn't over.
 The drug companies are still trying to get kratom banned and are now lobbying the FDA and CDC to accomplish what the DEA couldn't do.
 If you would like to learn more about this and about what you can do to help keep kratom legal, check out the American Kratom Association's website.
 And if you haven't already, join the NZ mailing list below to stay up to date with kratom's legal status and about nootropics in general.